Johari Window - Explained

 What is the Johari Window?

-The Johari window refers to a system or model that is primarily used in self-help groups and community settings to help people understand their relationship to and compatibility with others.
+The Johari window, proposed by Luft and Ingham, refers to a system or model that is primarily used in self-help groups and community settings to help people understand their relationship to and compatibility with others.
 The model categorizes descriptive adjectives or characteristics of individuals into four quadrants.

 The process for categorizing descriptors and the various quadrants are discussed below.